Huron, California

 Huron is a small city in Fresno County, California, in the United States.
-As of the 2010 census, the population was 6,754, up from 6,306 at the 2000 census.
+As of the 2020 census, the population was 6,206, down from 6,754 at the 2010 census.
 During the harvest season, the population swells to over 15,000 people due to the influx of migrant farm workers.
 Huron is located 15 mi east-northeast of Coalinga, at an elevation of 374 feet (114 m).
-Huron was the city with the highest proportion of Hispanic or Latino people in the United States, according to the 2000 United States Census.
+Huron was the city with the highest proportion of Hispanic or Latino people in the United States, according to the 2000 census.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.6 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Huron has a semi-arid climate, abbreviated "BSk" on climate maps.